 No. Requirement Reference How addressed?
 C11 The Construction Monitoring Programs must be endorsed by the ER and then submitted to the Planning Secretary for approval at least one (1) month before the commencement of Construction.
 Refer to section 1.2 of the CEMP The Water Quality Monitoring Program has been endorsed by the ER.
-The Water Quality Monitoring Program will be submitted to DPIE as part of this Soil and Water Management Plan, for approval no later than one month prior to the commencement of construction activities.
+The Water Quality Monitoring Program has been submitted toDPE as part of this Soil and Water Management Plan, for approval no later than one month prior to the commencement of construction activities.
 C12 Construction must not commence until the Planning Secretary has approved all of the required Construction Monitoring Programs.
-Refer to section 1.2 of the CEMP Construction will not commence until the CEMP and Sub- plans, including relevant construction monitoring programs have been approved by DPIE.
+Refer to section 1.2 of the CEMP Construction did not commence until the CEMP and Sub- plans, including relevant construction monitoring programs were approved by DPE.
 C13 The Construction Monitoring Programs, as approved by the Planning Secretary including any minor amendments approved by the ER must be implemented for the duration of Construction and for any longer period set out in the monitoring program or specified by the Planning Secretary, whichever is the greater.
-Section 6.1 The Water Quality Monitoring Program will be implemented for the duration of construction as detailed in Section 6.1 of the Water Quality Monitoring Program.
+Section 5.1 The Water Quality Monitoring Program has been implemented and will continue for the duration of construction as detailed in Section 5.1 of the Water Quality Monitoring Program.
 C14 The results of the Construction Monitoring Programs must be submitted to the Planning Secretary, and relevant regulatory agencies, for information in the form of a Construction Monitoring Report at the frequency identified in the relevant Construction Monitoring Program.
-Section 6.8 Section 6.8 details the reporting requirements and the frequency required for this reporting.
-C15 Where a relevant CEMP Sub-plan exists, the relevant Construction Monitoring Program may be incorporated into that CEMP Sub-plan.
-Section 6 The Water Quality Monitoring Program is incorporated in Section 6 of this this Plan.
+Section 5.8 Section 5.8 details the reporting requirements and the frequency required for this reporting.
+C15 C15 Where a relevant CEMP Sub-plan exists, the relevant Construction Monitoring Program may be incorporated into that CEMP Sub-plan.
+The Water Quality Monitoring Program is incorporated in Section 5 of this this Plan.
 Revised Environmental Mitigation Measures FHW4 A construction water quality monitoring program would be developed and would commence prior to construction, to monitor water quality at identified discharge points.
 The program would include relevant water quality objectives, parameters, and criteria and specific monitoring locations identified in consultation with DPI (Water) and the EPA.
-Section 6 The Water Quality Monitoring Program has been prepared in accordance with this condition and describes how Downer propose to monitor surface water quality during construction of the Project.
+Section 5 The Water Quality Monitoring Program has been prepared in accordance with this condition and describes how Downer propose to monitor surface water quality during construction of the Project.
 The monitoring program has been provided to IWC, CoCB, Dol Water / NRAR and EPA for consultation.
-Construc tion Environmental Management Framework 1
+Construc tion Environmental Management Framework